Saksham-Sirohi/eventyay-docker/README.md

 After logging in to tickets, you should be able to go to `https://app.eventyay.com/talk/`, click on the login text, and get automatically logged in.

-In order to access to access eventyay-video go to `http://app.eventyay.com:8002/control`
+In order to access to access eventyay-video go to `http://app.eventyay.com:8002/control` **(Only for Local Development)** otherwise go to `http://app.eventyay.com/video`

 ## Development Workflow